 I’m a complete beginner; which course is suitable for me?

 Classes and workshops are a maximum of 6 students of mixed ability, so beginners are most welcome in any session.
 Don’t be scared: many of our regular students started off as beginners.
-We are however hoping to run classes for groups of beginners in 2018 so do get in touch to be added to our mailing list.
+We do also have classes for Beginners on a Wednesday evening run by Becky and hope to add more in 2018.

 What will I make in my first class?

-If attending a 6-week course, we recommend that you make a cushion.
-You’ll complete this in your first class, covering many of the basics well and creating an excellent foundation for the course.
+If attending a 6-week course for Beginners Sewing with Becky or Sewing with Leonie we recommend that you make a cushion which you’ll complete in your first class, covering many of the basics well and creating an excellent foundation for the course.
+Or you can make an excellent start on a basic garment.
+We can make suggestions.

 What will I need to bring?